ansys/pyscadeone/doc/source/api/test_language/test_harness.rst

 .. currentmodule:: ansys.scadeone.core.swan

-A test harness is a particular operator that can be declared only in a test module `(*.swant)` and with the following specificities:
+A test harness is a particular operator that can be declared only in a test module `(*.swant)` and with the following characteristics:

 - It has no declared I/Os.
 - It has one implicit input `_current_cycle: uint64`; intended to contain the current cycle counter.